maruchi74/maruchi74.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a research and development engineer in the field of motion planning and control.
 I graduated with a PhD in Dynamics and Control of Aerospace  from Georgia Institute of technology and have worked at the automotive industry (Hyundai, GAC, Canoo, Harbinger) in the chassis and ADAS control area.
-#a Link to your favorite [subreddit](http://reddit.com).
-You can put a #picture in, too.
-The code is already in, just name your picture #`prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.